 - How to Retire Happy ( Get this book )

 - The Complete Cardinal Guide to Planning for and Living in Retirement ( Get this book )

 - Retirement Income Planning: The Baby Boomers 2017 Guide ( Get this book )

 - The Smartest Retirement Book You’ll Ever Read ( Get this book )

 - The Truth about Retirement Plans and IRA’s ( Get this book )

 Let us discuss each retirement planning book in detail, along with its key takeaways and reviews.

 #1 – The 5 Years Before You Retire

 by Emily Guy Birken

 Since 5 years is an ideal time frame to consider life post-retirement, this best retirement planning book is a comprehensive guide before time starts running out.
-The book emphasizes on how Americans are unable to save sufficient income, despite starting well in advance.
-Accordingly, meticulous guidance is offered through each Financial, Medical, and Familial decision from taking benefits of the employee benefits offered by the company for the 401k program or enrolling in Medicare or considering housing as an investment option.
+In addition, the book emphasizes how Americans cannot save sufficient income, despite starting well in advance.
+Accordingly, meticulous guidance is offered through each financial, medical, and familial decision, from taking employee benefits offered by the company for the 401k program, enrolling in medicare, or considering housing as an investment option.